 Bruges vs Ghent: The Verdict

-In a perfect world, you’d be able to visit Ghent, Bruges, and more to experience all that Belgium has to offer.
-However, should you be limited on time, here is what you should take into consideration when deciding to visit Bruges vs. Ghent.
+In a perfect world, you’d be able to visit both Ghent and Bruges. ever, should you be limited on time, here is what you should take into consideration when deciding which city to visit.

 Bruges is known for being a charming town.
 It’s playfully known as the fairytale town of Belgium and it’s not hard to see why.
 That said, if you’re looking for a quaint city that is on the smaller side, visit Bruges.